All Episodes

 As long as you don't harm anyone else or you're not committing a criminal act, you should have the right to privacy.

-But one of the interesting things that we discovered in our reporting, both John and I was that, you know, when the FBI wrote the rules um in 2015, it actually came up with this idea like of circumstances, um, in which, you know, PISA intercepts could be en masked and shared uh in other sensitive pr professions, like we think I think of myself as a journalist as having you know extra care.
+But one of the interesting things that we discovered in our reporting, both John and I, was that, you know, when the FBI wrote the rules in 2015, it actually came up with this idea of circumstances in which FISA intercepts could be unmasked and shared in other sensitive professions.

-Because the FBI is really not going to get want to get involved in investigating me per se, because I'm trying to report stories, we have sources.
+Because the FBI is really not going to want to get involved in investigating me per se because I'm trying to report stories.

 I mean, what happens?